snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 response function) and global sensitivity indices (Sobol’ indices) are presented next.
 This example shows that variable x1 has the largest main effect (0.99) as compared with variable x2 (0.0007) or the interaction between x1 and x2 (0.005).

+..
+   TODO:
+   %After the global sensitivity indices, the local, analytic random
+   %variable sensitivities are presented, as computed from
+   %Eqs.~\ref{eq:dR_dx}-\ref{eq:dR_dxi_sc}, evaluated at the mean values.

-Finally, we see the numerical results for the CDF probabilities based on 10000 samples performed on the expansion.
+Finally, we see the numerical results for the
+CDF probabilities based on 10000 samples performed on the expansion.
 For example, the probability that the Rosenbrock function is less than 100 is 0.7233.
 Note that these results are significantly different than the